ekmadsen/AspNetCore.Middleware/README.md

 # AspNetCore.Middleware
-Middleware injected into ASP.NET Core pipeline at startup.
+Middleware injected into the ASP.NET Core pipeline at startup.

 # Motivation #